Book Clubs

 Before choosing a book, check out a review or two and scan through the book to gauge the level, then advertise your book club accordingly.

-Below is a list of other books that may be relevant to your group, sorted by subject area.
+Below is a list of books that may be relevant to your group, sorted by subject area.
 You can also look at the Effective Altruism books list on Goodreads for more ideas.

-Most Popular Books for Book Clubs
+Popular EA Books for Book Clubs

 Doing Good Better by William MacAskill